 What is Social Media Policy?

 A social media policy is a company document that defines how employees and the brand should behave on social platforms.
-It covers posting guidelines, content approval workflows, confidentiality rules, legal disclosures, and crisis response protocols.
+It covers posting guidelines.

 What is a Social Media Policy?